PaulVermeeren/Remote-sensing-foundation-model-for-the-Netherlands/README.md

-# FoundationModel
-A foundation model developed for the Netherlands using the Pleiades and Superview NEO satellites for remote sensing data.

-# README: Foundation Model for Remote Sensing
+# README: Remote Sensing Foundation Model for the Netherlands

 ## Overview